apache/spark/docs/job-scheduling.md

 through Marathon.

 In YARN mode, follow the instructions [here](running-on-yarn.html#configuring-the-external-shuffle-service).

+In Nomad mode, start the application with `spark.shuffle.service.enabled` set to `true`.

 All other relevant configurations are optional and under the `spark.dynamicAllocation.*` and `spark.shuffle.service.*` namespaces.
 For more detail, see the